Nokia cuts 170 jobs in Finland

-HELSINKI Telecom network equipment maker Nokia (NOKIA.HE) has completed lay-off talks in its home country Finland and will as a result cut 170 jobs, the company said on Friday.
+HELSINKI (Reuters) - Telecom network equipment maker Nokia (NOKIA.HE) has completed lay-off talks in its home country Finland and will as a result cut 170 jobs, the company said on Friday.

 Announcing the talks in May, the company said it was preparing to cut up to 200 jobs from network operations and support functions.